Updated: Oct 15

 a past user who may return to opioid use;

 a family member or friend of someone who is at risk of an opioid overdose;

 a client of a needle syringe program or hepatitis C program; and/or

 someone newly released from a correctional facility.

-We believe naloxone kits should be a part of every household first aid kit.
+We believe naloxone kits are an essential item in every household first aid kit

-Our pharmacists provide training on how to recognise the signs of an overdose, what to do during a suspected overdose, and how to administer a life-saving dose of naloxone.
+Our pharmacists provide training on how to recognize the signs of an overdose, what to do during a suspected overdose, and how to administer a life-saving dose of naloxone.

 An overdose can happen to anyone you know: a friend, a parent, a child, a co-worker.
 There is no harm in being prepared, because overdose deaths are preventable when help is given quickly.

 their lips or fingertips are blue or purple